loki3/loki-pl1/docs/Issues.md

 :runIf f= ( ( ->condition : bool ) 1func1 ( ->f : :string ) )
     ...do something different...

-// doLotsOfWork will get called in order to figure out which version to call false runIf ( doLotsOfWork info )
+// doLotsOfWork will get called in order to figure out which runIf to call false runIf ( doLotsOfWork info )
 ```